JvanKatwijk/dab-server/README.md

 the one running on my tablet.

 The android remote control has a start button, touching it will instruct the client to look at bluetooth devices in the neighbourhood.
-After touching the name of the device in this list the client will (try to) establish the connection, assuming a server runs on the selected device.
+The result is a list of devices.
+After touching the name of the device with the server in this list the client will (try to) establish the connection, assuming a server runs on the selected device.
 .
 As soon as a client is connected to a device running the server, the names of the services are transmitted to the client, and the server is ready to receive commands.
+This is important, since the basic idea is to have short  periods being connected with the server.
+After all, having selected a program, there is no reason whatsoever to remain connected.

 Typical commands are selecting a service or changing the gain setting of the device.
-The client "knows" which device is used at the server side, and it adapts its GUI wrt to gain setting.
+Note that different devices require different methods for gain setting.The client "knows" which device is used at the server side, and it adapts its GUI wrt to gain setting.

 For the SDRplay, the state of the lna and the gain reduction (20 ..
 59)